katfish125/CS50-projects/README.md

 pset5
 -----
-Deciphered a secret message from bitmap file through file reading/writing for pixel manipulation
+Deciphered a secret message from bitmap file through file reading/writing for pixel manipulation.